 Olivier George, Ph.D. is a Professor at the University of California San Diego, School of Medicine in the department of Psychiatry.
-He serves as the Co-Director of the Animal Core of the Scripps Research Alcohol Research Center, and Director of the Cocaine and Oxycodone Biobanks.
+He is the Director of the Cocaine and Oxycodone Biobanks and is a Project Lead in the Alcohol Research Center at the Scripps Research Institute.

-Dr. GEorge has given over 120 talks to audiences of all levels, from high school, undergraduate and graduate students, to the general public and scientific colleagues in the field.
-Dr. George has published more than 70 papers in peer-reviewed journals.
-His work is supported by the National Institute on Drug Abuse (NIDA), the National Institute on Alcohol and Alcoholism (NIAAA), the Tobacco-Related Disease Research Program (TRDRP).
+Dr. George has given over 120 talks to audiences of all levels, from high school, undergraduate and graduate students, to the general public, and scientific colleagues in the field.
+Dr. George has published more than 100 papers in peer-reviewed journals.
+His work is supported by the National Institute on Drug Abuse (NIDA), the National Institute on Alcohol and Alcoholism (NIAAA), and the Tobacco-Related Disease Research Program (TRDRP).